 CEO, 8x8, Inc.

-Vik joined 8x8, Inc. as CEO in 2013.
+Vik Verma joined 8x8, Inc. as CEO in 2013.
 He had previously served as a board member of the company.
-VIk focuses on revolutionizing enterprise communications, with 8x8’s cloud unified communications and contact center technology.
-Prior to 8x8, Vik was with Savi Technology, a startup company he joined in 1990.
+Verma focuses on revolutionizing enterprise communications, with 8x8’s cloud unified communications and contact center technology.
+Prior to 8x8, Verma was with Savi Technology, a startup company he joined in 1990.
 He rose to become VP of Engineering and then COO.
 After Savi was sold to Texas Instruments, he became CEO, and oversaw its sale to Lockheed Martin.
 As President of Strategic Venture Development at Lockheed, he focused on turning the company’s military technologies and programs into global commercial ventures ranging from seabed mining to nanomaterials.
 In 2003, he was named one of 40 "Technology Pioneers" by the World Economic Forum.

 |Dawson Yee (MSE EE ’87; also a BASc EE from Univ. of British Columbia)